goschtl/zope/zope-story-website/trunk/src/index.rst

    .. rubric:: Zope is Open Source

-   All Zope libraries, frameworks, and applications managed by the `Zope Foundation`_ are licensed under the OSS-Certified `Zope Public License`_.
+   All Zope libraries, toolkits, and applications managed by the `Zope Foundation`_ are licensed under the OSS-Certified `Zope Public License`_.
    This BSD-style license allows use in both open source projects and closed proprietary product offerings.

    .. rubric:: Zope is a Broad Software Technology

-   The base `Zope Framework`_ powers web development frameworks, web application servers, content management systems, and many other software components.
+   The base `Zope Toolkit`_ powers web development frameworks, web application servers, content management systems, and many other software components.